-- Marketing and agribusiness majors may choose to take MRKT 350, which carries an additional prerequisite of MRKT 341. - Actuarial science majors will take SCMA 451 Introduction to Predictive Analytics. - Students must complete SCMA 250 prior to taking SCMA 350.
+- Marketing and agribusiness majors may choose to take MRKT 350, which carries an additional prerequisite of MRKT 341. - Actuarial science majors will take SCMA 451 Introduction to Predictive Analytics. - Students must take SCMA 250 as a prerequisite to SCMA 350. - Raikes students will take RAIK 371H Honors: Data & Models III: Fundamentals of Management Science to meet this requirement.